sherwin-14-neenopal/Central-Repo/docs/procore.md

       - After creating the app, go to the MyApp section and  navigate to the overview section of your app.
 Here, you will find your **Client ID** and **Client Secret**.

    4. **Obtain Your Access Token**:
       - Switch to the second section of your app named settings.
 You will find your **Access Token** here.
-This token is required for making authorized requests to the SurveyMonkey API.
+This token is required for making authorized requests to the Procore API.
       - Copy the access token and store it securely, as you will need it for your API calls.

 ### 🔍 Choosing Scopes

-   When generating an access token, it's important to select the appropriate scopes that define the permissions your application will have when accessing the SurveyMonkey API.
+   When generating an access token, it's important to select the appropriate scopes that define the permissions your application will have when accessing the Procore API.
 Follow these steps:

    1. **Navigate to the Scopes Section**: In the app settings, look for the section where you can define the scopes for your access token.